Monarch Tagging Station

 Monarch Monitoring

-Jeanine Ging heads our Monarch Tagging Program.
+Jeanine Ging (center above) heads our Monarch Tagging Program.
 She is the recipient of the 2021 EarthKind Harmony Hero Award (click here to see her video) for her work in teaching youngsters about the wonderous journey of the Monarch, and for creating an outdoor classroom that is certified as a Monarch Waystation.

 Monarchs Make the Journey South